Jeevasurya-Datascientist/bitcoin-trader-sentiment-analysis/README.md

 - Public cryptocurrency market data

 ### **Inspiration**
-This analysis was developed as part of the PrimeTrade.ai Junior Data Scientist application process, focusing on practical applications of data science in cryptocurrency trading.
+This analysis was developed as part of the PrimeTrade.ai Junior Data Scientist application process, focusing on practical applications of data science.

 ### **Disclaimer**
 This analysis is for educational and research purposes only.
 Past performance does not guarantee future results.
 Always conduct your own research before making trading decisions.